-The good thing about modern bridges and dentures is that they can be crafted to mimic healthy, natural teeth so well that they often remain unnoticeable when in place.
-However, despite their highly lifelike appearance and ability to fully restore your bite function, custom-designed dental bridges and dentures still lack a few important elements that your smile needs – most importantly, the support of roots.
+The good thing about modern fixed bridges and dentures is that they can be crafted to mimic healthy, natural teeth so well that they often remain unnoticeable when in place.
+However, despite their highly lifelike appearance and ability to fully restore your bite function, custom designed dental bridges and dentures still lack a few important elements that your smile needs – most importantly, the support of roots.
 Now implants can improve your bridge or denture by supporting them.
 Conventional bridges and dentures can be upgraded or made stronger by attaching them to a series of dental implant posts.

 The Unique Benefits of Dental Implants

 Dental implants are small, biocompatible posts that are inserted into your jawbone.
 Each post is meant to withstand a certain amount of bite pressure while effectively supporting your replacement teeth.
 This means that, unlike more traditional options, dental implants are the only ones that mimic the same comfort and stability that your healthy, natural teeth enjoy.
 It also means that only dental implants can help stop the degradation of your jawbone that occurs after losing one or more of your teeth roots.

 Enjoy comfort and confidence with a dental implant as a long term tooth replacement option